Muḥammad ibn 'Abdallāh Hassan: Legacy

-The efforts and fervor of the erstwhile Anti-colonial leader of the Somali Dervish movement, who by the time of his death had reclaimed and united large swathes of the lands historically territorial to the Somali peoples, to this day inspires and mobilizes the autochthonous peoples of Somalia to form a consolidated bulwark against imperialism (namely that of Ethiopia) as captured in the struggles of the Islamic Courts Union, the Ogaden National Liberation Front, and the former Western Somali Liberation Front.
-Hassan has thus become more than just a token of pride for the various sectional groups in Somalia, but has also been seen by some as icon of Pan-Somalism, at times even distinguished as one of the great revolutionaries of the turn of the 20th century by notable Pan-Africanist movements, who led the Senussid resistance against the Italians.
-Hassan's reputation thus transcends the very borders he sought to liberate from foreign rule and domination, the very essence of the Pan-Africanist movement.
+Hassan has been seen by some as an icon of Pan-Somalism, and has been considered one of the great revolutionaries of the turn of the 20th century by members of the Pan-Africanist movement.

-A Socialist realist statue of Hassan riding his favourite horse Hiin-Faniin (sometimes called Sayidka or Siyadka) was built in central Mogadishu across the Mogadishu Central Mosque before 1972 (or in the 1980s by Barre's regime), but was torn down between 1991 and 1993 and sold as scrap metal.
+A Socialist realist statue of Hassan riding his horse Hiin-Faniin (sometimes called Sayidka or Siyadka) was built in central Mogadishu near the Mogadishu Central Mosque in the 1970s or 1980s, but the statue was torn down between 1991 and 1993 and sold as scrap metal.
 The damaged foundation of the monument was left standing.

 On 18 October 2019, the monument was restored and unveiled by Somali president Mohamed Abdullahi Mohamed, along with other restored monuments.
-A similar statue was built in the Ethiopian city of Jijiga in 2013.
+A similar statue was built in the Ethiopian city of Jigjiga in 2013.

-In the Haud region, there is a monument marking Hassan's place of birth called Sacmadeeqa.
+In the Khatumo region, there is a monument marking Hassan's birthplace, near Buuhoodle in a place called Sacmadeeqa.